schoonhovenrichard/GPU_benchmarking_paper/README.md

 python tune_hyperparameters.py
 ```

 In ```tune_hyperparameters.py```, set the bool related to the algorithm you wish to use to True, and choose other parameters (such as if you want to save the results to csv, how many runs to do etc.).
-Also choose which GPU cache files you wish to load, by default it runs over the P100 cache files as in the paper.
+Also choose which GPU cache files you wish to load, by default it runs over the P100, GTX 1080Ti, RTX 2070 Super cache files as in the paper.
 You can add or remove parameter values to add to the tuning run by adding the values to the ```hyperpars``` dictionary.

 After creating all the tuning files in ```tune_hyperpars_data/```, we can select the best hyperparameters by running ```choose_hyperparameters.py```